okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-service-integration/main/index.md

 ---
-title: Build an API Service Integration
+title: Build an API service integration
-excerpt: Learn how to build and register an API Service Integration to the Okta Integration Network.
+excerpt: Learn how to build and register an API service integration to the Okta Integration Network.
 layout: Guides
 ---

 <ApiLifecycle access="ea" />

-This guide explains how to register and submit an API Service Integration to the Okta Integration Network for review and publishing.
+This guide explains how to build, register and submit an API service integration to the Okta Integration Network for review and publishing.

 ---